Breast Cancer

 Surgical Interventions

-Breast surgery began in the mid eighteenth century in France with the belief that removing the tumor could help in treatment.
+Breast surgery began in the mid-eighteenth century in France with the belief that removing the tumor could help in treatment.
 Later in that century, Dr. William Halsted assumed that cancer spread outward from the breast and could be cured by adequate removal of all local tissues.
 He performed radical mastectomies that involved the removal of a breast, the chest wall muscles under the breast, and local lymphatics.
-It was the operation of choice for almost a century until the 1970’s, when clinical trials demonstrated that less extensive surgery was equally effective using the modified radical mastectomy which involved a segmental removal of breast tissue.
-And currently, a primary tumor is often removed via lumpectomy.
-Breast surgery for localized cancer is currently the best option for a cure when cancer is in the operable accessible stage.
+It was the operation of choice for almost a century until the 1970s when clinical trials demonstrated that less extensive surgery was equally effective using the modified radical mastectomy, which involved a segmental removal of breast tissue.
+Currently, a primary tumor is often removed via lumpectomy.
+Breast surgery for localized cancer is currently the best option for a cure when cancer is in an operable, accessible stage.

 Advancement in medical knowledge has recognized that breast cancer spreads not only by advancing into local tissue but also via the lymphatic system or in the blood circulation, which can cause advanced disease and metastasis.
 In recognizing this limitation of surgery alone the strategy shifted from disfiguring surgeries to conservative surgery with systemic treatments if indicated.